abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 Each GCode file is sent individually to the laser cutter to be cut.
-If the cut isn't the quality that you want, the original artwork might need to be altered to accomodate.
+If the cut isn't the quality that you want, the original artwork might need to be altered to accommodate.
 Options for troubleshooting bad cuts this will be dependent on the art, the laser cutter and the materials being cut.